 The historic Hotel Belvedere in Apollo, Pennsylvania burned to the ground shortly after midnight on July 24, 2019.

-Many churches in the Rust Belt region of the United States were built as a result of the development of domestic steel mills in the early 20th century.
-And many were closed with the collapse of the steel industry.
+The Rust Belt defines a vast declining industrial corridor of the United States roughly between Chicago and Albany, New York, and dominating many of those once-bustling communities are churches.
+Many were built as domestic steel mills were being constructed across the country in the early 20th century, and many were closed with the collapse of the steel industry.

-At 2500 feet in elevation, exploring the former Allegheny Tuberculosis Sanatorium is a delight.
-With heavy fog blanketing the campus in the early mornings, perpetual overcast days, and cooler temperatures even in the dead of summer, its location along the Allegheny Mountain front was ideal.
+At 2,500 feet in elevation, exploring the former Allegheny Tuberculosis Sanatorium was a delight.
+With heavy fog blanketing the campus in the early mornings, perpetual overcast days, and cooler temperatures even in the dead of summer, its location along the Allegheny Mountain front in Pennsylvania was ideal.